Murder of Laquan McDonald: $5 million settlement

 Attorneys for the estate of Laquan McDonald entered into negotiations with the City of Chicago to settle claims arising out of his murder.
 The Chicago City Council approved a $5 million settlement to McDonald's family on April 15, 2015, although the family had not yet filed a wrongful death lawsuit.
 Emails from the mayor's office surrounding the case later revealed the settlement deal was finalized the day after the Mayor of Chicago, Rahm Emanuel, secured his second term by a run-off election.
 Part of the settlement agreement required that the video be sealed until investigations were completed, which could have delayed the release of the video for years.
 Aldermen were not shown the dash-cam video before approving the settlement, although city Corporation Counsel Stephen Patton said that the existence of the video influenced the council's decision to settle before a lawsuit, and details about the video were given to the Finance Committee during a hearing.
-The decision took only "5 seconds out of a two hour, 45 minute meeting" to approve.
+The decision took only "5 seconds out of a two-hour, 45 minute meeting" to approve.
 Dick Simpson, a UIC political scientist and former Chicago alderman, said "It's odd, not only in this case, but maybe in others, that there isn't more debate on the floor, because that's where the public gets informed."

 Legal proceedings

 Requests for documents

 Reporters noted inconsistencies between the narrative police told reporters, the autopsy, and an anonymous eyewitness account before the video was publicly released.
 A whistle-blower expressed concern over the handling of the McDonald shooting a few weeks after the shooting, revealing "that there was a video and that it was horrific", to journalist Jamie Kalven and attorney Craig Futterman.
 The pair issued a statement calling on Chicago police to release the dash-cam video of the incident.
 The city of Chicago denied at least 15 requests for its release.

 Brandon Smith, a freelance journalist, and William Calloway, a community activist, filed a request for the video under the Freedom of Information Act in May 2015.
-When the request was denied, Smith filed a lawsuit against the City of Chicago in Cook County Circuit Court.
+When the request was denied, Smith, through his attorney Matt Topic, filed a lawsuit against the City of Chicago in Cook County Circuit Court.
 Illinois Attorney General Lisa Madigan sent a letter to the Police Department the day before a court hearing, stating that they cannot withhold the video.
 She said that they had not substantiated their claim that releasing the video would interfere with an ongoing investigation or jeopardize a fair trial if any officer was charged.
 On November 19, Cook County Judge Franklin Valderrama denied the city's request for a stay, ordering the video to be released to the public no later than November 25.
 The city did not appeal the judge's decision.
 On November 24, after a press conference, the video was released that showed an officer fatally shooting McDonald.